-There are two Silicon Sculptor models in use today, Silicon Sculptor and Silicon Sculptor II.
-Both of these require a socket module for programming.
-If you are doing ISP programming with a Sculptor programmer, you will be using either an SMPA-ISP-ACTEL-1, or an SMPA-ISP-ACTEL-2 socket module.
-Either socket module can be used with either programmer (Figure 3).
+There are three Silicon Sculptor models in use today, Silicon Sculptor, Silicon Sculptor II, and the USB connected Silicon Sculptor 3.
+Each Both of these require a socket module for programming.
+If you are doing ISP programming with a Silicon Sculptor programmer, you will be using either an SMPA-ISP-ACTEL-1, SMPA-ISP-ACTEL-2, or SMPA-ISP-ACTEL-3 socket module.
+Any of the socket modules may be used with the older two programmers but it is recommended that only SMPA-ISP-ACTEL-3 be used for new programming tasks (Figure 3).